ynchuang/SPeC-A-Soft-Prompt-Based-Calibration/README.md

 # About this tool
 We here provide a comprehansive usage to mitigate the performance variance brought by auto-generated prompts from LLMs.

+# Code Base Upate
+We will soon update the package on this repository.
+Stay tune!